Roadmap call for contributions

 An EoI goes through three steps before being entered into the roadmap

-- Categorisation by Roadmap Evaluation Committee – This committee evaluates the EoIs and divides them into three categories based on scientific merit, expected impact, and community need.
-The committee is composed of representatives from the MAX IV SAC, MAX IV MAC, and Swedish universities.
-The committee is appointed by the MAX IV Board.
+- Individual evaluation by Roadmap Evaluation Committee – The committee is composed of 10-12 representatives from the MAX IV SAC, MAX IV MAC, Swedish universities, industry, and other international expertise.

 The categories are